corralem/MITFutureMakers/README.md

 #### 2. In 2015, Amazon's hiring process used AI.
 It was later discovered that the algorithm favored men over women applicants in the process.
 This was due to the sample data used to train the model where the majority were men applying to work at Amazon.
 A fix for this is to use a balances dataset with equal amounts of gender.
 This type of model is dangerous and can leave perfectly capable applicants with zero chance of getting the job simply because of their gender instead of being valued for their skills.
 This also makes the gender gap in the CS/Tech industry bigger.

 ### Day 11 7.16.21
-#### Promots: Succinctly list the differences between a Convolutional Neural Network and a Fully Connected Neural Network.
+#### Prompts: Succinctly list the differences between a Convolutional Neural Network and a Fully Connected Neural Network.
 Discuss layers and their role, and applications of each of the two types of architectures
 #### In fully connected Neural Network, all neurons are connected to each other in each layer and each layer is connected to each other.
 Which means the input type can be anything.
 In CNN, because we know the inputs will be images.

+### Day 15 7.20.21
+#### Prompts: Write a reflection piece on the advantages of the Rectified Linear activation function, along with one use case.
+#### The ReLU activitation function only requires to use a ```max()``` function as opposed to using an exponential function, making it easy to implement in your notebook.
+ReLU also takes negative inputs as true zero values which makes classification problems easy to process while sigmoid and tanh activation functions have to learn how to approximate to true zero values.
+It is reccomended that ReLU be the default activation function for CNN models and not RNN models.